 HOW TO AFFORD AND PLAN THE TRIP OF A LIFETIME

-I know this because I’ve spent the last ten years traveling the world using them to make my trips affordable without sacrificing comfort.
+I’ve spent the last ten years traveling the world using them to make my trips affordable without sacrificing comfort.
 Actually traveling showed me that there was a lot more to travel than advertised, and that there are a plethora of ways to travel on a budget of $50 USD per day or less.

-In my New York Times best selling book, How to Travel the World on $50 a Day, I’ll show you step-by-step exactly how to find the deals, tips, and companies that make travel affordable for all.
+In my New York Times best selling print guide, How to Travel the World on $50 a Day, I’ll show you step-by-step exactly how to find the deals, tips, and companies that make travel affordable for all.
 This book takes the information on my website and goes into much more detail was well as features tips, tricks, and country breakdowns never talked about here on the blog!
 It condenses ten years of travel into one easily referenced book.

 I’m going to teach you how to become a master traveler so you’ll have the lifelong skills to always get the most value from your money, afford any trip, go anywhere, and stop imagining yourself in exotic destinations – because you’ll actually be there.
 If that’s sound like something you want, you’re in the right place!
-Here’s what the editor of National Geographic Traveler said about this book:

 What You’ll Learn With This Book